PattyFlowers/CV/README.md

 ## Patricia Garcia Nieto

-Curious and creative human, avid learner, veterinary surgeon and software developer on the making.
+Curious and creative human, avid learner, veterinary surgeon, and software developer on the making.

 I considered moving countries one of the most challenging things I had ever done, until I decided to  switch careers into IT and found myself starting all over again once more, but life would be so boring without a good challenge, wouldn’t it?